Scalar And Vector Quantities With Examples

 Quantities in physics can either be classified as scalars or vectors.
 These classes of physical quantities are usually handled differently when used in numerical calculations.
-After this write up you will be able to explain the concept of scalars and vectors and also distinguish between the two quantities.
+After this write-up, you can explain the concept of scalars and vectors and distinguish between the two quantities.

-On the other hand, many other measurable physical quantities have both magnitude or numerical value and also direction as well.
-Such quantities are not completely described unless their magnitude and directions are specified.
+On the other hand, many other measurable physical quantities have both magnitude or numerical value and direction.
+Such quantities are not thoroughly described unless their magnitude and directions are specified.

 Vectors are defined as physical quantities which have both magnitude and direction.
-A vector quantity is represented by a line with an arrow on it.
-The length of the line represents the magnitude while the arrow indicates the direction of the vector.
+A line with an arrow on it represents a vector quantity.
+The length of the line represents the magnitude, while the arrow indicates the direction of the vector.

-Thus a displacement is a distance measured in a specified direction, e.g. a bird flies a distance of 100km in a north-easterly direction.
-Vectors are added by geometrical methods.
+Thus, a displacement is a distance measured in a specified direction, e.g., a bird flies a distance of 100km in a north-easterly direction.
+Geometrical methods add vectors.
+Displacement, velocity, acceleration, force, momentum, electric field strength, magnetic field strength, gravitational field strength, etc., are examples of vector quantities.

 Read: Fundamental and derived quantities

-(1) The pair if physical quantities that are scalar only are {UTME 2013}
+(1) The pair of scalar physical quantities only are {UTME 2013}

 A. Impulse and time